evcchronicles/evcchronicles.github.io/docs/_posts/2020-12-17-Scholars-Memoirs-Part-2.markdown

 ---

 # CR Rescue
 "This happened during the Mr. and Mrs. Sportsfest, actually.
-You should have know that at the last stall of the Boys' CR, the door was broken.
+You should have known that at the last stall of the Boys' CR, the door was broken.
 I was in the CR, doing CR things, changing clothes, so on.
 I had to take that last stall.
 All the other doors were locked, and besides, that last stall had more space.

 Once I finished changing, I tried to open the door but it wouldn't even budge.
 The doorknob was broken and I was basically stuck.
 The whole thing was happening during the pageant so not a single person could hear my cries for help.